Incidents/arrests for Thursday, July 6 - Monday, July 10, 2023

 Domestic assault-harassment (family): female, 32, arrested on Hwy.
 91.

-Failure to appear- possession of methamphetamine; possession of drug paraphernalia: male, 55, arrested on County Road 1551.
+Failure to appear- possession of methamphetamine; possession of drug paraphernalia: male, 55, arrested on CR 1551.

 Failure to appear- leaving the scene of an accident: male, 50, arrested at the Cullman County Detention Center.